Get A Quote

 • Styrene butadiene rubber (SBR): SBR has a wide temperature range and is normally used to insulate Mil-C-55668 cables.

-• Fiberglass: Fiberglass is a common choices in places where they need to hold up to extreme temperatures.
-It is most often used for heat-treating, kilns, foundries and various applications throughout aluminum processing due to its resistance to moisture and chemicals.
+• Fiberglass: Fiberglass is a common choice in places where it needs to withstand extreme temperatures.
+Due to its resistance to moisture and chemicals, it is most often used for heat-treating, kilns, foundries, and various applications throughout aluminum processing.

 • Ethylene propylene rubber (EPR): Another rubber with a wide temperature range, EPR is thermal and electrical.
-You will most often find it used in high-voltage cables.
-It is resistant to heat, oxidation, alcohol, alkali, weather, water and acid.
+It is most often used in high-voltage cables.
+It is resistant to heat, oxidation, alcohol, alkali, weather, water, and acid.

-• Rubber: Traditional rubber provides low-temperature flexibility, resistance to water, abrasion and alcohol.
+• Rubber: Traditional rubber provides low-temperature flexibility and resistance to water, abrasion, and alcohol.

-• Ethylene propylene diene monomer (EPDM): This rubber material also has a large temperature range and remains flexible no matter the temperature it is exposed to.
+• Ethylene propylene diene monomer (EPDM): This rubber material also has a wide temperature range and remains flexible regardless of the temperature it is exposed to.

 Different Electrical Cable Types